Ash Wednesday: Ashes

-A priest draws a cross of ashes on a worshipper's forehead, the prevailing form in English-speaking countries.
+A lay minister draws a cross of ashes on a worshipper's forehead, the prevailing form in English-speaking countries.

 Ashes are ceremonially placed on the heads of Christians on Ash Wednesday, either by being sprinkled over their heads or, in English-speaking countries, more often by being marked on their foreheads as a visible cross.
 The words (based on Genesis 3:19) used traditionally to accompany this gesture are, "Memento, homo, quia pulvis es, et in pulverem reverteris." ("Remember, man, that thou art dust, and to dust thou shalt return.")
 This custom is credited to Pope Gregory I the Great (c.
-540–604), although this is probably incorrect since Ash Wednesday was not part of Lent in his time.
+540 – 604), although this is probably incorrect since Ash Wednesday was not part of Lent in his time.

 In the 1969 missal of the Roman Rite, an alternative formula (based on Mark 1:15) was introduced and given first place "Repent, and believe in the Gospel" and the older formula was translated as "Remember that you are dust, and to dust you shall return."
 The old formula, based on the words spoken to Adam and Eve after their sin, reminds worshippers of their sinfulness and mortality and thus, implicitly, of their need to repent in time.

 Various manners of placing the ashes on worshippers' heads are in use within the Latin Church, the two most common being to use the ashes to make a cross on the forehead and sprinkle the ashes over the crown of the head.
 Originally, the ashes were strewn over men's heads, but, probably because women had their heads covered in church (based on 1 Corinthians 11), were placed on the foreheads of women.
 In the Catholic Church the manner of imposing ashes depends largely on local custom since no fixed rule has been laid down.
 In the Lutheran Churches, ashes are normatively placed on the forehead in the shape of a cross.

 Although the account of Ælfric of Eynsham shows that in about the year 1000 the ashes were "strewn" on the head, the marking of the forehead is the method that now prevails in English-speaking countries and is the only one envisaged in the Occasional Offices of the Anglican Church of Papua New Guinea, a publication described as "noticeably Anglo-Catholic in character".
 In its ritual of "Blessing of Ashes", this states that "the ashes are blessed at the beginning of the Eucharist.
 After they have been blessed they are placed on the forehead of the clergy and people."